 Imagine being one of only two or three hundred people in the entire world with your diagnosis.

-Five Things You Need To Know About PTSD PTSD is a term we hear used in the media a lot these days.
-As the public’s understanding about and compassion toward mental health conditions improves, and as we as a nation have dealt with numerous natural and manmade disasters, particularly in the last decade, the national
+PTSD is a term we hear used in the media a lot these days.
+As the public’s understanding about and compassion toward mental health conditions improves, and as we as a nation have dealt with numerous natural and manmade disasters, particularly in the last decade, the national conversation about Post Traumatic Stress Disorder has become

 Why Do People With Asthma Need To Wear Medical ID Jewelry?
 Asthma is a fairly common condition, slightly more prevalent in children than adults and more common in girls and women than in boys and men.
 Nearly 8% of the US population has asthma, although the severity of the condition varies by person.
 As well,